dimagi/commcare-cloud/hosting_docs/source/changelog/index.md

 Populate all repeaters' `name` fields with its respective connection settings' name.

 This is optional, but is recommended to do for all environments having more than 200 repeaters.
-A migration will be added in the future which will automatically apply these changes during a code deploy if they have not yet been applied.
+A migration will be added in the future, which will automatically apply these changes during a code deploy if they have not yet been applied.
 If there are many repeaters, it will slow down the migration process.